RETAIL TOBACCO SALES

 Section 1: PURPOSE AND SCOPE

-1.1 Purpose.
-Because Hennepin County recognizes that many persons under the age of 18 years purchase or otherwise obtain, possess and use Tobacco, Tobacco Products and Tobacco-Related Devices, and such sales, possession and use are violations of both State and Federal laws; and because studies1-4, which are hereby accepted and adopted, have shown that most smokers begin smoking before the age of 18 years; and those persons who reach the age of 18 years without having started smoking are significantly less likely to begin smoking; and because smoking has been shown to be the cause of several serious health problems, including cancer, heart disease, and respiratory problems, which subsequently place a financial burden on all levels of government, this ordinance is intended to regulate the sale, possession and use of Tobacco, Tobacco Products and Tobacco-Related Devices and to further the official public policy of the State of Minnesota in regard to preventing young people from starting to smoke as stated in Minnesota Statute 44.391.
+Because Hennepin County recognizes that many persons under the age of 18 years purchase or otherwise obtain, possess and use tobacco, tobacco-related devices, electronic delivery devices, and nicotine and lobelia products, and such sales, possession and use are violations of both State and Federal laws; and because studies1-4, which are hereby accepted and adopted, have shown that most smokers begin smoking before the age of 18 years; and those persons who reach the age of 18 years without having started smoking are significantly less likely to begin smoking; and because smoking has been shown to be the cause of several serious health problems, including cancer, heart disease, and respiratory problems, which subsequently place a financial burden on all levels of government, this ordinance is intended to regulate the sale, possession and use of tobacco, tobacco-related devices, electronic delivery devices, and nicotine and lobelia products and to further the official public policy of the State of Minnesota in regard to preventing young people from starting to smoke.

 1 U. S. Centers for Disease Control and Prevention (1994): Preventing Tobacco Use Among Young People: A Report of the Surgeon General.
 Washington, D.C.: USDHHS.

 2 U. S. Centers for Disease Control and Prevention.
 Accessibility of cigarettes to youth aged 12-17 years; United States, 1989 and 1993.
 MMWR Morbidity and Mortality Weekly Report.
 45, 125-130.

 3 Forster, J., Murray, D., Wolfson, M., Blaine, T., et al. (1998).
 The effects of community policies to reduce youth access to tobacco.
 American Journal of Public Health, 88(8), 1193-1198.